 Our Analysis and Test Results

 While not our favorite panel of this season's new additions, the Wildtek 21W held its own in our performance comparisons.
-With reasonably high scores in charge interruption recovery tests and in charging speed, the Wildtek was up there among more expensive and larger capacity panels such as the BigBlue 28W and the Suntactics 14W.
+With reasonably high scores in charge interruption recovery tests and in charging speed, the Wildtek was up there among more expensive and larger capacity panels such as the BigBlue 28W.

 Charge Interruption Recovery

-In our charge interruption side-by-side comparisons, the Wildtek performed slightly better than both the Goal Zero Nomad 7 and the RavPower 24W, while falling behind in comparison to the Suntactics 14W and the BigBlue 28W.
-This makes sense, as the Nomad 7 is one of the smallest panels we tested, while the BigBlue has the most output capacity.
+In our charge interruption side-by-side comparisons, the Wildtek performed slightly better than the smaller watt panels but fell short of the high-performing, large capacity panels.
 The panels that have a built-in automatic re-start function, in general, scored higher in this metric than those that do not have this feature.
 For optimal charging, we suggest the BigBlue 28, as it was able to deliver a decent charge to our devices, even with intermittent shading.

 The Wildtek 21 charged our 20,000mAh battery from 73% to 75% over the course of our 30-minute test period.
-This performance was similar to that of the RavPower 24W panel, though the Wildtek charged our iPhone slightly more (4%) over the course of 30 minutes.
-In terms of efficiency, the Wildtek impressed us, with a performance that was on par with the popular Renogy 10W and the Suntactics 14W (which also impressed us with its charging ability).
-Over the course of 30 minutes, the Wildtek 21 charged our iPhone 21%, while the Suntactics model was more efficient, charging the phone 30% in this time.
-The BigBlue was also more efficient, charging our phone 33% in 30 minutes.
+This performance was similar to that of the RavPower 24W panel, though the Wildtek charged our iPhone slightly more (4%) over 30 minutes.
+In terms of efficiency, the Wildtek impressed us.
+Over 30 minutes, it charged our iPhone to 21%.
 Despite being outperformed by a few models, we were still impressed by the Wildtek's overall performance in this metric.

 Multiple Device Charging Speed

 Like most canvas, foldable panels in this review, the Wildtek fared well in the durability metric.
-The canvas showed no signs of abrasion and the panels themselves performed well in slightly wet conditions.
-There were no signs of warping when the panel was left out for long periods of time.
-We appreciated that this panel had a zippered pouch, as opposed to the Velcro pocket design of the BigBlue or the RavPower 24W.
+The canvas showed no signs of abrasion, and the panels themselves performed well in slightly wet conditions.
+There were no signs of warping when the panel was left out for long periods, and we appreciated that it had a zippered pouch as opposed to a Velcro pocket design.

 Weight & Portability